-[Following links on this site may lead to my earning a small fee from affiliates.
-For instance, I am an Amazon associate.]
+[Following links on this post may result in my earning a small fee.
+As an Amazon Affiliate I earn from qualifying purchases.]

 So at the begining of the year, I pulled out my journal and finished the reading tracker I’d started earlier in the year: